 Unlocking Africa’s franchising potential

-Unlocking Africa's franchising potentialSouth African companies would do well to look for growth opportunities north of the border, in light of South Africa’s less than inspiring economic prospects.
+Unlocking Africa's franchising potentialSouth African companies would do well to look for growth opportunities north of the border, in light of South Africa’s less-than-inspiring economic prospects.

-On the summit’s agenda were the various ways which franchisors and franchisees can position themselves to capitalise on the rise of the African consumer.
+On the summit’s agenda were the various ways in which franchisors and franchisees can position themselves to capitalise on the rise of the African consumer.

-“With reliable support systems and ongoing research, franchising is seen as an industry with no boundaries and if successful it could be a profitable business venture in any industry,” says Morne Cronje, Head of FNB Franchising.
+“With reliable support systems and ongoing research, franchising is seen as an industry with no boundaries, and if successful, it could be a profitable business venture in any industry,” says Morne Cronje, Head of FNB Franchising.

-In his economic overview address FNB Chief Economist, Sizwe Nxedlana, explained that it was not all doom and gloom for South Africa, and that while the economy is struggling, there is a lot of healing taking place “with spots of strength”.
+In his economic overview address, FNB Chief Economist, Sizwe Nxedlana, explained that it was not all doom and gloom for South Africa, and that while the economy is struggling, there is a lot of healing taking place “with spots of strength”.

-Nxedlana explained that while the consumer side of the economy was robust, the supply side continues to under-perform with issues like electricity and labour not helping the situation.
+Nxedlana explained that while the consumer side of the economy was robust, the supply side continues to underperform, with issues like electricity and labour not helping the situation.

 “Africa is for patient money, don’t take shortcuts”